Articulations and ornaments

 Use either of the following methods:

-- Select a note or a range of notes, then double-click a symbol in a palette (double-click in versions prior to 3.4).
+- Select a note or a range of notes, then click a symbol in a palette (double-click in versions prior to 3.4).

 - Drag a symbol from a palette onto a notehead.